HMS97/gpugo/README.md

 Parameters

 - -f the path for script to execute.
 Required
-- -n the maxinum task number run on each device.
-- -t the duration execution time to estimate task's used of memory.
+- -t the duration execution time to estimate task's used of memory.（default 15s）
 - -n running max task number on each device (default 3)
 - -d select specific device to run tasks.

+> note : GPUgo calculates every task's used memory by start it and keep it running for a while.

 ```sh
 +-----------------------------------------------------------------------------+